TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare

 In absolute position embedding, the token representation for a given token $n$ consists of a word embedding $\mX_n$ and a position embedding $\mP_n$.
 The self-attention mechanism is expressed as:

 where $\mA_{n,m}$ is an attention score between token $n$ and $m$ without scaling.
 The inner-dot product $\mQ_n \mK_m^\top$ and output embedding $\mO_m$ can be expanded as follows:

-where attention arises from four types of interactions:(1) token-token interaction; (2) token-position interaction; (3) position-token interaction; (4) position-position interaction.
+where attention arises from four types of interactions: (1) token-token interaction; (2) token-position interaction; (3) position-token interaction; (4) position-position interaction.
 However, absolute position embedding only incorporates fixed position information, neglecting the relative positional difference between the token $n$ and $m$.

-In the realm of audio processing, prevalent transformers like Conformer \citep{conformer} incorporate relative positional information through the T5 position embedding \citep{t5}.
+In the realm of audio processing, prevalent transformers like Conformer \cite{conformer} incorporate relative positional information through the T5 position embedding \cite{t5}.
 Notably, the T5 model suggests a minimal interaction between tokens and positions, resulting in the exclusion of token-position and position-token terms from the attention matrix:

 where the position-position interaction term, $\mP_n \mW_Q \mW_K^\top \mP_m^\top$, is replaced with a trainable bias related to the position $n$ and $m$.
-The T5 position embedding follows Transformer-XL, omitting the position term $\mP_m \mW_V$ in the attentive aggregation computation \citep{transformerxl, xlnet}.
-As a result, the relative position embedding is only added to the similarity matrix $\mQ \mK^\top$:
+The T5 position embedding follows Transformer-XL, omitting the position term $\mP_m \mW_V$ in the attentive aggregation computation \cite{transformerxl, xlnet}.
+As a result, the relative position embedding is only added to the dot product $\mQ \mK^\top$:

-The RoPE technique leverages the property of rotation matrix to model positional information \citep{rope}.
-To incorporate this relative position information into the queries $\mQ$ and keys $\mK$, the method aims to identify functions $f_{\mQ}(\mQ, \cdot)$ and $f_K(\mK, \cdot)$ that satisfies following criteria:
+The RoPE technique leverages the property of rotation matrix to model positional information \cite{rope}.
+To incorporate this relative position information into the queries $\mQ$ and keys $\mK$, the method aims to identify functions $f_{\mQ}(\mQ, \cdot)$ and $f_K(\mK, \cdot)$ that satisfies this invariant criteria about relative distance:

 where $g$ is a function that depends only on the relative distance $m-n$ and $\mQ = \mX \mW_Q$ and $\mK = \mX \mW_K$ stand for token embedding for queries and keys matrices, respectively.
 RoPE defines the function $f$ involving a $d$-dimensional rotation matrix $\mR$: